 Center City, MN

-Eichten’s Cheeses are an all natural European Style Cheese made on the family farm from cow’s milk.
-Producing a quality artisan cheese on the farm since 1976, their commitment to quality cheese making is evident in the products they produce.
-All of Eichten’s natural cheese are made on the family farm in Minnesota from fresh cow’s milk.
-We add no coloring, artificial flavors, preservatives or GMO Rennet (our milk contains no growth hormones, antibiotics or rBGH).
+Eichten’s cheeses are all-natural European-style cheeses made on the family farm from cow’s milk.
+Producing a quality artisan cheese on the farm since 1976, our commitment to quality cheese making is evident in the products we produce.
+All of Eichten’s natural cheeses are made on the family farm in Minnesota from fresh cow’s milk.
+We add no coloring, artificial flavors, preservatives, or GMO rennet.
+(In addition, our milk contains no growth hormones, antibiotics, or rBGH).
 Eichten's cheese is handmade in an open vat, which is identical to the way cheese is made on the farms in Holland and throughout Europe.
-Aging Rooms are kept at a precise temperature and the cheese is moved and turned daily for correct breathing and aging.
-Eichten’s cheese is aged 60 days or longer – the longer the aging period, the stronger the flavors.
-Eichten’s Hidden Acres Farm is a third generation farm where your cheese is locally made.
+Aging rooms are kept at a precise temperature, and the cheese is moved and turned daily for correct breathing and aging.
+Eichten’s cheese is aged 60 days or longer—the longer the aging period, the stronger the flavors.
+Eichten’s Hidden Acres Farm is a third- generation farm where your cheese is locally made.
 Learn more at eichtenscheese.com.

 Heirloomista is a woman-owned, woman-run boutique farm.
 The farm was born from the curiosity of how and why food comes to be.
-Naturally, it started with a seed and a few years later Kelsey was in business.
+Naturally, it started with a seed, and a few years later Kelsey was in business.
 With her background in biodynamic farming and horticulture, she uses both biodynamic and organic principles on her 5-acre farm.
-Producing beautiful, high vitality, high quality food is what she does.
-Her specialty is heirloom tomatoes, but she grows a diverse spread of herbs, vegetables and flowers.
-Kelsey loves pollinators, seed saving and making value-added products with what her farm yields.
-This is her second year growing with the food hub and she looks forward to providing your family with the freshest farm goods!
-For more information on the farm, please visit www.heirloomista.com or stop by for a visit!
+Producing beautiful, high-vitality, high-quality food is what she does.
+Her specialty is heirloom tomatoes, but she grows a diverse spread of herbs, vegetables, and flowers.
+Kelsey loves pollinators, seed saving, and making value-added products with what her farm yields.
+This is her third year growing with the food hub, and she looks forward to providing your family with the freshest farm goods!
+For more information on the farm, please visit www.heirloomista.com or stop by for a visit.